AgentSEO Documentation

 After your database is migrated, the next step is to create your master administrator account.

 Navigate to /register on your domain to create your login credentials.
-This first user automatically becomes the system owner.
+This first user automatically becomes the system owner with admin privileges.

 Once logged in, you will arrive at the main AgentSEO dashboard, your central hub for operations.